MailTape/MailTape-v1/_posts/2023-02-05-Lecomte-de-Brégeot.md

 # MailTape's selection

 ## [Lecomte de Brégeot](https://infinitebisous.bandcamp.com/album/any-day-now), Violet Chachki, Allie X - Mistress Violet
 Sarah: **"**The latest track from Yannick, a collaboration with queer icon Violet Chachki and Canadian artist Allie X. I heard this intoxicating synthwork poking through the mists of a queer Brooklyn nightclub and was instantly obsessed.
-The velvet vocals against such punchy basslines and intricate synthwork are classic and surprising at the same time. **"**
+The velvet vocals against such punchy basslines and intricate synthwork are classic and surprising at the same time.**"**

 ## [Wajatta](https://omnigardens.bandcamp.com/) - Marmite
-Sarah: **"**This track brings us to another world, brimming with the filminess of green underwater flora, stretching upwards to a speckled surface in the distance.
-I used this track in my play for brainscape and aquascaping scenes, the harmonies here transport you to the swaying micro worlds of green and growth. (side note: r mccarthy's [Jyoti](https://infinitebisous.bandcamp.com/track/jyoti) also featured to give a sounded body to this otherworldly space).
-The synth work's exploratory melody along with the droning hums of these undertones feel healing in some sense, like you're growing roots and new leaves just by listening to it -- living a newfound peaceful life as a patch of algae :)**"**
+Sarah: **"**A go-to track for a good morning :)**"**

 ## [Cakes da Killa](https://paul.mycpanel.princeton.edu/compositions-sorted.html), Sevndeep - Sip of My Sip
 Sarah: **"**Off of the latest album from Cakes da Killa, Svengali.
-Cakes da Killa is doing so much for the hip hop club scene, **"**
+Cakes da Killa is doing so much for intersections in hip hop, club, and ballroom scenes.
+This latest album is such a melange of different movements, from meditative to  **"**

 ## [Lecomte de Brégeot](https://elorisaxl.bandcamp.com/album/the-blue-of-distance) - Nerves
 Sarah: **"**Another track from Lecomte de Brégeot**"**